 So as to provide protection of our environment or communities roper medical waste disposal is needed —but who may be liable for the regulations of medical waste disposal?

-There are four main organizations which regulate medical waste disposal—state regulation, OSHA, EPA, and DOT.
+There are four main organizations which regulate Los Angeles medical waste disposal as well as other municipalities—state regulation, OSHA, EPA, and DOT.
 Below it is described how each organization bears responsibility for managing the regulations related to medical waste disposal.

 State Medical Waste Regulations